Did you know that over 50 Million Americans are affected with ringing in the ears, called Tinnitus?

 What should I do if I suspect I have tinnitus?

-If you suspect you may have tinnitus, the first step is to meet with one of our audiologists.
+If you suspect you may have tinnitus, the first step is to meet with one of our hearing care experts.
 Make an appointment for a complete evaluation of your ears and hearing.
 The goal of this appointment should be for you to understand your ears and hearing and to learn how you can manage your tinnitus.

 What is the Levo System?